Accessible Design | Hardware Product Design | User-Centered Design

 • Shoreline keep assist

-Controlled outdoor environment navigation in an apartment courtyard with a blind participant
+Controlled outdoor navigation in an apartment courtyard with a blind participant

 Tasks: